gbbirkisson/spis/README.md

 ## Development

 I use [mise](https://github.com/jdx/mise) to manage local building and testing.
+I also use [direnv](https://direnv.net/) to setup the development environment.

 ### Setup dependencies